-CD10+ B cells reflect immature B cells prior to the stage of transitional B cells.
-Transitional B cells can be characterized by lack of CD27 and CD21, and high levels of CD38 and IgM.
+All populations are expressed as a percentage of CD45+CD19+CD20+ B-cells, unless otherwise specified.
+CD10+ B cells reflect immature B cells prior to the stage of transitional B-cells.
+While transitional B cells are characterized by a lack of CD27 and CD21, and high levels of CD38 and IgM.
 Mature, naïve B cells are CD27 negative, CD21 positive, and IgM and IgD positive.
-Peripheral blood memory B cells are CD27 positive, and can be further classified as non-switched memory (IgM positive and IgD positive or negative), or switched memory (IgM and IgD negative).
-Expression of CD5 on B cells may indicate a specific B-cell lineage or an in vivo activated B cell subset.
-Activated circulating B cells, as well as terminally differentiated plasma-blasts and early plasma cells can be identified on the basis of CD38 and CD138 expression and down-regulation of CD19 expression (CD20 expression is already lost at this stage).
+Peripheral blood memory B-cells are CD27 positive and can be further classified as non-switched memory (IgM positive and IgD positive or negative) or switched memory (IgM and IgD negative).
+Positive expression of CD5 on B cells may indicate a specific B-cell lineage or an in vivo activated B cell subset.
+Activated circulating B cells can be identified with the bright CD38 and down-regulated CD19 expression, wherein CD20 is already lost at this stage.

 CPT Codes